acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

 Explanations about youtube, now you can see thumbnails during the video play, as well in the end but you need keep the mouse on hover differently.

-Stylish can use SASS with a local server, just for load a page that is forced to reload multiple ways every 10s or anothers values, maybe nodejs is a better alternative ? https://github.com/stylish-userstyles/stylish-chrome/issues/176
+Stylus(ex Stylish) can use SASS with a local server, just for load a page that is forced to reload multiple ways every 10s or anothers values, maybe nodejs is a better alternative ? https://github.com/stylish-userstyles/stylish-chrome/issues/176